JanSharp/inserter-throughput-lib/notes.md

 - [x] thumbnail
 - [ ] figure out a better way to handle the docs.
 The mod portal long description is limited to 35k bytes
 - [ ] add support for belt stacking
+- [ ] update dev scenarios to Factorio 2.0

 It takes 1 tick after placement for an inserter's stack bonuses to get applied.
 Oof.
 This is handled through the library function `get_stack_size`.